Half of U.S. soy exports to China would fall afoul of new rules

 U.S. soybean farmers and export traders fear the deal will hurt incomes already strained by low crop prices brought on by four years of bumper crops.
 Reducing the impurities to 1 percent or less could increase U.S. exporters’ costs by 15 cents per bushel, an ED&F Man Capital Markets analyst said.

-Top agricultural traders, including Archer Daniels Midland Co, Bunge Ltd and Louis Dreyfus Corp, already have policies to encourage farmers to deliver soybeans with less than 1 percent of foreign matter.
+Top agricultural traders, including Archer Daniels Midland Co, Bunge Ltd and Louis Dreyfus Corp [LOUDR.UL], already have policies to encourage farmers to deliver soybeans with less than 1 percent of foreign matter.

-But the penalty for falling short is relatively minor.
-At elevators operated by each of the companies, they deduct the weight of foreign material in excess of 1 percent from weighings.

-Cargill Inc, another large soybean handler, said it was evaluating the new policy and the potential impact on its business.
-(Reporting by Tom Polansek and Michael Hirtzer in Chicago; Editing by Gary McWilliams and David Gregorio)
+Reporting by Tom Polansek and Michael Hirtzer in Chicago; Editing by Gary McWilliams and David Gregorio